wellcomecollection/docs/rfcs/040-tei_adapter/README.md

 ### TEI Adapter
 ![](tei_adapter_stack.png)

+The proposal is to have:
+* one Lambda that queries the GitHub API,
+* a TEI Id extractor that retrieves the id inside the xml for a path changed and keeps track of each path/id pair and changes to them,
-The proposal is to have one Lambda that queries the GitHub API and a TEI adapter service that retrieves the files that have been modified and stores them in a VHS.
+* a TEI adapter service that retrieves the files that have been modified and stores them in a VHS.
 #### Tree updater Lambda